Finley Quaye: Career

 Quaye made a solo recording contract with Polydor Records and moved to New York City.
-He began working with Epic/Sony when Polydor let him out of contract, and in late 1997 he reached the UK Top 20 twice, with "Sunday Shining" and "Even After All".
-His reputation was established by Maverick A Strike, released in September 1997.
+He began working with Epic/Sony unlawfully while he was still signed to Polydor, and in late 1997 he reached the UK Top 20 twice, with "Sunday Shining" and "Even After All".
+His reputation was established by Maverick a Strike, released in September 1997.
 It went gold less than three weeks later, and led directly to the BRIT Award victory.
 The album is now certified 2× platinum in the UK.
-In 1998, Quaye performed George Gershwin's "It Ain't Necessarily So" for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to George Gershwin, which raised money for various charities devoted to increasing AIDS awareness and fighting the disease.
+In 1998, Quaye recorded and produced George Gershwin's "It Ain't Necessarily So" for the Red Hot Organization's compilation album Red Hot + Rhapsody, a tribute to George Gershwin, which raised money for various charities devoted to increasing AIDS awareness.

 Two more albums were released on Epic, Vanguard (2000) and Much More Than Much Love (2004).
 "Spiritualized" became his last single to score a top 40 landing in the UK chart when it was released in September 2000, reaching number 26.
 In 2004 the single "Dice" was released in collaboration with William Orbit and featuring Beth Orton.
 The song featured in Fox Network's The OC and on the season 1 soundtrack, becoming a minor hit.

 He released the EP Pound for Pound with Intune Records in 2008, with Norman Grant of the Twinkle Brothers featuring Sly Dunbar and Lloyd Parks.
-He recorded in 1998 with Buju Banton and Sly Dunbar in Kingston, Jamaica at Penthouse Studios and also recorded with Tricky and Iggy Pop at Sony Music Studios, in Manhattan, New York City.

-In July 2015 he was forced off stage mid-performance by the owner of a music club in Gloucestershire who criticised him for lacking professionalism.
+Three albums were made between 2019 and 2023 but also removed from distribution and outlets because of lack of recognition, interest or support in the United kingdom in terms of live agents, labels and publishers.
+This was the sole reason for the removal of the material.

+In 2021, Queen Elizabeth II awarded Finley the Queen's Award for Voluntary Service with Food For All, for preparing food and for campaigning as well as distributing free and hot food to the homeless in London between 2000 and 2024.